mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

-Going back to the "Hello World!" code above we can now inspect the `#welcome` element and see where its `innerHTML` property was assigned:
+Going back to the "Hello World!" code at the top of the article, we can now inspect the `#welcome` element and see where its `innerHTML` property is assigned:

 {% highlight javascript %}
 document.getElementById("welcome").__elOrigin